saleor/saleor/README.md

 - __Dashboard__: Administrators have total control of users, processes and products
 - __Orders__: A comprehensive system for orders, dispatch and refunds
 - __Cart__: Advanced payment and tax options, with full control over discounts and promotions
 - __Payments__: Flexible API architecture allows integration of any payment method.
-Comes with Braintree support our of the box.
+Comes with Braintree support out of the box.
 - __Geo-adaptive__: Automatic localized pricing.
 Over 20 local languages.
 Localized checkout experience by country.
 - __SEO__: Packed with features that get stores to a wider audience
 - __Cloud__: Optimized for deployments using Docker